ijac13/jaffle_shop_2025/README.md

+# My Jaffle Shop - dbt Learning Project

+This repository is forked from [dbt-labs/jaffle-shop](https://github.com/dbt-labs/jaffle-shop) in 2025 as my personal playground for learning dbt with Recce.

+## Personal Learning Goals
+- Experimenting with dbt models
+- Testing Recce integration
+- Learning dbt best practices

+## Original Project
+Below is the original jaffle-shop documentation:
+---

 # 🥪 The Jaffle Shop 🦘

 This is a sandbox project for exploring the basic functionality and latest features of dbt.
 It's based on a fictional restaurant called the Jaffle Shop that serves [jaffles](https://en.wikipedia.org/wiki/Pie_iron).